-Thank you Pu, and thank you so much to all the lovely dog and cat people that have commissioned paintings, and that have given me the pleasure of painting for, over the years!
+Thank you Pu, and thank you so much to all the lovely dog and cat people that have commissioned paintings, and that have given me the pleasure of painting their treasured creatures over the years!

 Chamois (the "anti-Pu")

 Our yellow lab Chamois was a shock after a super smart social dog like Pu.
-Chamois is 15 years old and still as sassy as ever.
-Thankfully, she is very pretty which is part of her saving grace.
-See a selection of Chamois art here.
+Chamois is now in the great retrieving field in heaven.
+Lots of Chamois art here.